 Some people do not like the idea of taking steroids.
 But the inhaled corticosteroids used to treat asthma have been studied over the years in large groups of adults and children as young as 2 years old and have been found to be generally safe when taken as directed by your doctor.

 They also are very different from the illegal anabolic steroids taken by some athletes.
 They are not habit-forming-even if you take them every day for many years.
 And, because they are inhaled, the medicine goes right to your lungs where it is needed.

-Take inhaled corticosteroids as your doctor prescribes and use a spacer or holding chamber with your inhaler to make sure the medicine goes directly to your lungs.
-It's also a good idea to rinse your mouth out with water after taking these medicines.
+Common advice is to take inhaled corticosteroids as your doctor prescribes and use a spacer or holding chamber with your inhaler to make sure the medicine goes directly to your lungs.
+It is also a good idea to rinse your mouth out with water after taking these medicines.

 Other long-term control medicines available to treat asthma include:

 - Inhaled long-acting beta2-agonists.
 These are bronchodilators that can help prevent symptoms when taken with inhaled corticosteroids.
 These medicines should not be used alone.
 They also should not be used to treat serious symptoms or an attack.